emabolo/superstartrek/README.md

 The code now is very different, but I paid attention to not change the mechanics or the math behind the game algorithm.
 The game should play exactly like the BASIC version.

 You will notice that I didn't use the normal `print`.
 The reason is a full speed version doesn't really offer a faithful experience.
 When I tried the Commodore 64 version, I noticed that the text was scrolling much slower, and there is also a small delay before the quadrant screen is rendered.
 So I tried to recreate this experience using a `smallDelay()` function and replacing `print` with a `telePrint()` function (telePrint prints the line and then wait a bit).
-If you don't like this, change `DisableTeleprint = false` into `DisableTeleprint = false`
+If you don't like this, change `DisableTeleprint = false` into `DisableTeleprint = true` (or '1' for Perl version)

 Versions included: